-The Fujifilm X-T2 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and February 2014.
+The Fujifilm X-T2 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in July 2016 and February 2014.
 Both the X-T2 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Fujifilm X-T2||Sony A6000|

 |ISO 200-12,800 (100 - 51,200)||ISO 100-25,600 (100 - 51,200)|

 |Electronic viewfinder (2360k dots)||Electronic viewfinder (1440k dots)|

 |Tilting screen (no touchscreen)||Tilting screen (not touch-sensitive)|

 |8 shutter flaps per second||11 shutter flaps per second|

 |340 shots per battery charge||360 shots per battery charge|